jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 In the API the naming convention for search type API's has been the following:

 * For search type API's, where the request contains something to search for, (even in cases where only a single result is expected) we have been using the convention: `GET /resources/search`, and defining the search criteria in the QueryString.
+OR you could define a specific kind of search if you have to distinguish between searches:
   * For example, to determine if a user exists for a specified email address, we have the SearchUsers API: `GET /users/search?email=bob@company.com`.
+  * For example, you have several search methods each one quite distinct, you could use: ` GET /users/byname` and `GET /users/byid` each with other filters in the query.

 * For Listing type API's, where the request may not contain any search criteria, and usually returns different variants of a resource based upon the caller, or context, we have been using the convention: `GET /resources`, and defining any parameters in the QueryString also.
   * For example, to list the car that you own, we have the ListForCallerCars API: `GET /cars`.

 The difference in the naming convention is purely for semantics.
-For search APIs, the route adds the `/search` part.
+For search APIs, the route adds the `/search` part, or other distinguishing action `/byid`.

 #### Search Metadata